himanshudwd765/EmployeeDirectory/README.md

 react-native run-ios
 ```

-That's all

-If you want to install app in the device, connect your device to the system with debugger mode on and run the above command (app will be installed automatically)
+If you want to install app in the device, connect your device to the system with debugger mode on and run the above command, app will be installed automatically